daniserrano7/jira-clone/README.md

 npm install
 ```
 ### Run<a name="run"></a>
-To run the application, execute the following command:
+To run the application in dev mode, execute the following command:
 ```
-npm start
+npm run dev
 ```

 ### Build<a name="build"></a>